Adyen/adyen-swift-public-api-diff/README.md

 ```

 ## Github Action
-The public-api-diff can be used easily via the provided github action.
+The public-api-diff can be used easily via the provided github action, which creates a comment on a PR (if applicable) and also adds it to the Github step summary.
 ```bash
 - name: 🔍 Detect Changes
   uses: Adyen/adyen-swift-public-api-diff@0.4.0